 Moses Jacob Ezekiel was born in Richmond, Virginia to a Jewish family with lots of children.
 Because of the financial challenges, his parents sent him to live with his grandparents, and as a child he grew up with the house slaves, whom he taught to read.
 But his dream was to travel to Europe to study art.

-He wanted to travel far and wide, so when he was 18, Ezekiel convinced his grandparents to send him to West Point, the military academy in Virginia, where he became the first Jewish cadet.
+He wanted to travel far and wide, so when he was 18, Ezekiel convinced his grandparents to send him to the Virginia Military Institute where he became the first Jewish cadet.
 He fought in the famous Civil War battle of New Market, Virginia in 1864.

 After the war, he moved with his parents to Ohio, in the North, where he began to study sculpture and later continued his studies in Berlin.
 At age 29 he was awarded a prize that allowed him to study in Rome for two years.
 While there he built the studio in which he worked until the end of his life.
 He was proud of his Jewish heritage and produced many sculptures on Jewish and religious topics.